When running a diversified portfolio with a number of assets and asset classes, one key aspect is at what time should you rebalance the portfolio?

 Hence in doing partial rebalancing mid-period, you would be taking home some profits from a relatively strong asset, while still leaving some money on the table to gain additional returns if the trend continues.

-Optimal approach for retail investors
+Optimal way of portfolio rebalancing for retail investors

 Concluding remarks